toughcrust/projects-brain-dump/013-citations.md

 I need a tearing and hostile world so that I can long for true human binding.
 Fuck me. litterally.

-**Le parti de libération des zombies**

-> All I have is a voice
-> To undo the folded lie,
-> The romantic lie in the brain
-> Of the sensual man-in-the-street
-> And the lie of Authority
-> Whose buildings grope the sky:
-> There is no such thing as the State
-> And no one exists alone;
-> Hunger allows no choice
-> To the citizen or the police;
-> We must love one another or die

-\(Wh auden\)

 **La zone du dehors**